MaximAliev/mlbenchmark/README.md

 1. Clone the project.
 2. Initialize project with `uv init` and create a virtual environment with `uv venv -p 3.10`.
 3. Install dependencies with `uv sync`.
-4. Use examples from **examples** folder as an entry point.
+4. Use examples from **examples** folder as a starting point.
 For instance, `uv run -m examples.bench`.

 ### Contribution
 Contribution is welcome!
 Feel free to open issues and submit pull requests.